patrikx3/openwrt-insomnia/README.md

 # then
 ./run

-# for some reason it always calls chown docker:docker /build, but you can press CONTROL+C and it will still be docker user, weird, it does that, I never do that, only in the Dockerfile

-# All adds the plus feeds (node, redis, mariadb), image builder and node, redis 4, fixes Apache builder
+# All adds the plus feeds (node, redis, mariadb), image builder and node, redis 4
 # All set for the .config. feeds.conf and in the image builder in the repositories.config

 # the default packages http url is http://cdn.corifeus.com/openwrt/SNAPSHOT

 # but if you use the appropriate firmware, since a lot is pre-built,
 # adding in new modules, etc, the built will be super fast
-docker pull patrikx3/openwrt-insomnia:d-link-dir-860l-b1
+docker pull patrikx3/lede-insomnia:d-link-dir-860l-b1
+./run-d-link-dir-860l-b1

 # the linksys latest wrt builds are in hierarchically in order
-docker pull patrikx3/openwrt-insomnia:linksys-wrt
+docker pull patrikx3/lede-insomnia:linksys-wrt
-# the .config in the repo is the insomnia-latest-mwlwifi-openwrt-mvebu-linksys-wrt3200acm
+# the .config in the repo is the insomnia-latest-mwlwifi-lede-mvebu-linksys-wrt3200acm
+./run-linksys-wrt

 # then you just change the .config and kernel